falakthkr/falakthkr/README.md

 ## 💻 I am a Full stack Developer
 - 🌱 I’m currently learning Python.
-- 👾 I’m a Software Engineer at Checkpoint Systems.

 ### 🔭 Other interests
 I like playing the classical guitar and yoga.